subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 He checks his watch.
 “I have to get back to New York.”

 And leaves.
 No discussion.
 No curiosity.
 No attempt to understand what I had experienced or why it mattered.
 Just disposal and departure.
-His only visit in four years of college.
+His only visit while I was at Penn.

 It would be easy to make this a story about a cruel father and a sensitive son.
 It’s not that simple.
-The man who flushed those hits was carrying his own damage — a childhood shaped by a father who may have been taking amphetamine cocktails from Dr. Feelgood while preaching self-discipline to his children, a family where two siblings would eventually take their own lives, where his sister Niki would publicly accuse their father of sexual abuse.
+The man who flushed those hits was carrying his own damage — a childhood shaped by a father who’d been taking amphetamine cocktails from Dr. Feelgood while preaching self-discipline to his children, a family marked by suicides and the kind of secrets that would eventually surface publicly.
 He’d learned early that feeling too much was dangerous.
 He’d put his heart, as his own mother once said, in the deep freeze.

 So when his son stood before him radiating psychedelic wonder, talking about cosmic unity and dissolved boundaries, what he saw wasn’t revelation.
 He saw the family curse surfacing in another generation.
 He saw chaos threatening the order he’d spent his whole life constructing.
 He did the only thing he knew how to do: eliminate the problem and leave.